EmilienN/Data-Science-Portfolio/README.md

 ## __Machine learning unsupervised :__
 [Projet -- Uber Pickups (In progress)](https://github.com/EmilienN/jedha-projet/tree/master/Projet%20--%20Uber%20Pickups%20(In%20progress))<br/>

-Give recommendations as to where drivers should be in order to maximize their chances of finding a race.
+Give recommendations as to where drivers should be in order to maximize their chances of finding a race on schedule.
 (K-means, DBSCAN)<br/>
 <br/>

 ## __Data visualization :__